Maryland opens Willard era with 71-49 win over Niagara

 A Julian Reese layup midway through the second half sparked a 12-4 surge, and Maryland led 60-43 with 4:39 remaining.
 Scott made a pair of 3-pointers during the stretch.

 Maryland has won 46 consecutive home openers dating to the 1977-78 season during the Lefty Driesell era.
-It was also the teams first meeting since Niagara beat the Terrapins 86-70 in the opening round of the 2013 NIT.
+It was also the teams first meeting since Maryland beat Niagara 86-70 in the opening round of the 2013 NIT.

 —